Gypsy Heart (Colbie Caillat album): Promotion

 Caillat embarked on the "Gypsy Heart Tour" to promote the album in the summer of 2014.
 The first stop was on July 17, 2014 in Saratoga, California.

 Singles

 "Hold On" was released originally as lead single on November 19, 2013, though the song was later omitted from the standard version of the album for uncertain reasons and was replaced by "Try" as Gypsy Heart's lead single.
-"Hold On" was however included in European versions of the album.
+"Hold On" was however included on European versions of the album.
 "Try" was released as the album's second single worldwide and lead single in the United States on the day of the release of the EP, and a lyric video was released the following day featuring fans, as well as female celebrities such as Hoda Kotb, Miranda Lambert, Sara Bareilles, Katharine McPhee and the members of Fifth Harmony without makeup.
-"Just Like That" was released as promotional single on September 9.
+"Just Like That" was released as a promotional single on September 9.